NoahNaiman/Fundamentals/README.md

 **Quick Link:** https://github.com/NoahNaiman/Fundamentals/blob/master/Data_Structures/SinglyLinkedListNode.java
 #### Binary Tree Node
-A Node class to hold generic comparable data, and three points: two to child nodes and one to a parent node.
+A Node class to hold generic comparable data, and three pointers: two to child nodes and one to a parent node.
 A building block for binary trees.<br>
 Included methods are:
 * Unparameterized constructor
 * Parameterized constructor to set data